 Finally, it rises through the more sparsely vegetated rocky outcrops towards the summit.

 And although there weren’t quite as many wildflowers on our June 2017 climb, there WERE lots of grass trees, along with bright red Heath and a few small pink orchids.
 Apart from a few landslips, the track was almost exactly as we remembered.
 And it was nice to know that the passage of 7 years hadn’t slowed us down.

 Even the scary bit (if walking a dodgy narrow track along a steep hillside with the ever-present danger of plunging down a gorge gives you the cold shivers like it does me) was still doable – just as well, because it’d be a long way back round the other way if I’d lost my nerve.

-After sighting the summit’s resident Peregrine Falcon, we descended via the 10.5 km loop rather than the shorter 8.4km direct return walk, through Drooping Sheoak and Sugar Gum woodlands into the steep, scree-lined slopes of Stony Creek gorge before returning to the trail head.
+Take the shorter 8.4km return route if you don’t mind retracing your steps.
+The 6.3 km return route we selected passes through Drooping Sheoak and Sugar Gum woodlands into the steep, scary, scree-lined slopes of Stony Creek gorge before returning to the trail head.

 Just between us though, choosing between a summit view free of fog and a rare bird sighting is a no brainer.
 I’d go for the view any day!

 This post about hiking the Dutchman’s Stern first appeared on my blog in 2010 after our first ascent.
 In 2017 we climbed it again so I’ve updated and re-posted the original to include updated information along with our most recent experience.
 AND new photos!